khmilevoi/weather/README.md

 The interface was created through Material UI and styled-components.
 Store management was designed through Redux.
 Routing was designed through React-router.
 Server side was designed for realisation autocomplete city name in search city panel.

+Also the app was deployed through "heroku" and located on the [link](https://weather-kh.herokuapp.com)

 ## Available Scripts

 In the project directory, you can run: